ducktyper-ai/quackverse/docs/quackcore-errors-comprehensive-guide.md

 # QuackCore Errors Documentation

-This guide provides comprehensive documentation for the `quackcore.errors` module, which offers robust error handling capabilities for QuackTools and plugins in the QuackVerse ecosystem.
+This guide provides comprehensive documentation for the `quack_core.errors` module, which offers robust error handling capabilities for QuackTools and plugins in the QuackVerse ecosystem.

 ## Table of Contents